Quantum complexity and topological phases of matter: Conclusions and discussion

 \section{Conclusions and discussion}

-In this letter, we argued that the spread complexity based on the Krylov basis \cite{Balasubramanian:2022tpr} is a sensitive probe of topological phases.
+In this letter, we showed that the spread complexity based on the Krylov basis \cite{Balasubramanian:2022tpr} is a sensitive probe correlated with topological phases.
 We found that, for the ground state of the SSH model, the complexity depends on the ratio of parameters $t_1/t_2$ in the trivial phase, whereas it becomes constant in the topological insulator regime.
-Based on other preliminary studies \cite{PCSL}, we expect that this behaviour is universal and further tests (including numerics) in more general models will be very important to verify this observation.
+Based on related analysis in the Kitaev model, we expect that this behaviour is universal and further tests (including numerics) in more general, interacting models will be very important to verify this observation.

 For the quantum quench, our main goal was to demonstrate the advantage of the spread complexity over more geometric measures studied in \cite{Ali:2018aon}.
-Not only was this clearly shown but we also found various universal features of the evolution, e.g. at early and late times, that are sensitive to the topological phases.
-Still, more analysis of the dynamics of spread complexity (e.g. during slow or fast-type quenches, with time-dependent Hamiltonians or Floquet driving) is needed and we leave as a promising future direction.
+In addition, we found various universal features of the evolution, e.g. at early and late times, that are sensitive to the topological phases.
+Certainly, further analysis of the dynamics of spread complexity (e.g. during slow or fast-type quenches, with time-dependent Hamiltonians or Floquet driving) is a promising future direction.
 Along the same lines, it will be very interesting to study the spread complexity (and generally Krylov complexity tools) in the context of dynamical quantum phase transitions \cite{Heyl:2017blm}.

-Last but not the least, it will be very important to understand the relation between the spread complexity and other topological order parameters already studied in the literature, such as Berry phases or Chern number, that can even be extracted experimentally using certain quench protocols \cite{Tarnowski}.
-In fact, there is a striking similarity in the computation of the Krylov or the spread complexity and Berry phases.
-For example, in \cite{Caputa:2021sib}, it was noted that Krylov complexity is proportional to the volume in the Hilbert space measured using the Fubini-Study metric or, equivalently, to an integral of a certain Berry connection.
-This link may play an important role in sharpening the spread complexity as a tool in condensed matter physics as well as in the holographic explorations on the complexity frontier of black holes.
+Finally, it will be very important to understand the relation between the spread complexity and other topological order parameters already studied in the literature, such as Berry phases or Chern number, that can even be extracted experimentally using certain quench protocols \cite{Tarnowski}.
+These links may play an important role in sharpening the spread complexity as a tool in condensed matter and many-body physics.

-We are grateful to Jan Boruch, Diptarka Das, Sumit Das, Dongsheng Ge, Shajid Haque, Javier Magan, Pratik Nandy, Tokiro Numasawa, Dimitrios Patramanis, Shinsei Ryu and Christof Weitenberg for useful discussions and comments.
-This work is supported by NAWA “Polish Returns 2019” PPN/PPO/2019/1/00010/U/0001 and NCN Sonata Bis 9 2019/34/E/ST2/00123 grants.